Welcome to our website!

 The Alzheimer’s Association mission is to eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support services for all affected; and to reduce the risk of dementia through the promotion of brain health.

 Increasing awareness about dementia is critical for all people but given the alarming statistics, it is particularly important for the Latino population.
-The Greater Illinois Chapter (GIC) is committed to providing support programs and services to Latino individuals and families living in our service area.
+The Illinois Chapter is committed to providing support programs and services to Latino individuals and families living in our service area.
 Moreover, our outreach efforts in the Latino community are strong and growing.
-The GIC has many resources in Spanish to support all people affected by memory loss, dementia and Alzheimer’s disease.
+The Illinois Chapter has many resources in Spanish to support all people affected by memory loss, dementia and Alzheimer’s disease.

 - Programs and Services in your Area